C4ptainCrunch/thesis/source/index.rst

     class Game(Game):
         ...

         @property
         def legal_actions(self) -> List[int]:
-            '''Returns a list of indices for each legal action for the current player''' our_pits = self.current_player_pits
+            """Returns a list of indices for each legal action for the current player""" our_pits = self.current_player_pits
             # Return every pit of the player that contains some seeds
             return [x for x in range(6) if our_pits[x] != 0]

         @property
         def game_finished(self) -> bool:
             # Does the current player has an available move ?
             no_moves_left = np.sum(self.current_player_pits) == 0

-            # Has one player cpatured more than half the total seeds ?
+            # Has one player captured more than half the total seeds ?
             HALF_SEEDS = 24  # (there are 2*6*4=48 seeds in total)
             enough_captures = self.captures[0] > HALF_SEEDS or self.captures[1] > HALF_SEEDS

             # Is it a draw ?
 Does both player have 24 seeds ?
             draw = self.captures[0] == HALF_SEEDS and self.captures[1] == HALF_SEEDS

             # If one of the above three are True, the game is finished
             return no_moves_left or enough_captures or draw

         @property
         def winner(self) -> Optional[int]:
-            '''Returns the winner of the game or None if the game is not finished or in a draw''' if not self.game_finished:
+            """Returns the winner of the game or None if the game is not finished or in a draw""" if not self.game_finished:
                 return None
             # The game is finished but both player have the same amount of seeds: it's a draw